hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 #### Peer DID Maintenance

 When Peer DIDs are used in an exchange, it is likely that both Alice and Bob will want to perform some relationship maintenance such as key rotations.
-Future HIPE updates will add these maintenance features.
+Future RFC updates will add these maintenance features.

 ## Reference